Fungal Nail Treatment

 Fungal nail infection, or onychomycosis, is a common foot health issue.
 Infections range from mild to severe and can affect one or several nails on both feet.
 The infection causes your toenails to thicken, becoming unsightly, which can affect your confidence and impact your lifestyle.

-At Feet By Pody, our expert team of chiropodists and podiatrists have many years’ experience in providing fungal nail treatment.
+At Feet By Pody, our expert team of podiatrists have many years’ experience in providing fungal nail treatment.

 Fungal nail infections have a number of different symptoms.
 The nail can become thickened and discoloured, turning white or cream, and the quality of the nail is sometimes affected, becoming brittle and crumbly.
 Chunks of your nail may break off, and sometimes the nail becomes soft and falls off completely.
 You may also experience some pain when walking.